wailai92/job_manager/README.md

 # job_manager
-This is a lightweight job manager
+This is a lightweight job manager.
+You can run the project by executing:

+python main.py

+or by double-clicking the executable:

+job_manager.exe

 #Features: